JeanPCordeiro/twilio-contact-center/README.md

-# Twilio Contact Center Demo
+# Twilio Contact Center Demo by CATS

 Essence of a modern contact center is to serve customers on multiple channels (voice, web chat, video, email, social media, etc.), allow them to move seamlessly across channels and most importantly maintain context of the conversations.